 Here's a step-by-step guide to dividing decimals:

 - Make the Divisor a Whole Number: Move the decimal point in the divisor to the right until it becomes a whole number.
 Count how many places you moved the decimal point.
-For example, if you're dividing 7.35 by 0.5, move the decimal point one place to the right in 0.5 to make it 5.
+As an example, if you're dividing 7.35 by 0.5, move the decimal point one place to the right in 0.5 to make it 5.

 - Adjust the Dividend: Move the decimal point in the dividend (the number being divided) to the right the same number of places as you did in the divisor.
 In our example, move the decimal point one place to the right in 7.35 to make it 73.5.